ironscar/Container-demo/README.md

 - In cleanup step, it deletes the ansible repo cloned and also removes the docker image

 - **todo**
+  - Need to check how to send the docker image tag in playbook as an argument
   - need to check if ansible repo already exists at a top-level location and just git pull, else git clone (if failures happen, it may clone twice and give errors if already exists etc)
-  - Need to check how to send the docker image tag in playbook as an argument
+  - Need to check how to remove older docker container and image when making version updates on app servers

 ### Target plan
 - create a Spring boot service